betterobjects/activeql/docs/domain-configuration/index.md

 You might realize we are using some helper methods (e.g. `findById`) and also not referring any GraphQL type directly but its string representation.
 All this we will be covered in the  [Custom Querys and Mutations]() section.
 But you already should see that you can add any query and mutation that is not party of the default generated schema.
-These queries and mutation can make use of the gama-server library (as the mutation in this example) or can be totally independent from it (as the query shows).
+These queries and mutation can make use of the activeql-server library (as the mutation in this example) or can be totally independent from it (as the query shows).
 The use of [Lodash](https://lodash.com) `_.get( ... )` is optional of course.